cbdb-project/crowdsource-webapp/README.md

 ~~Now it should be available at http://localhost:3000.~~

+Notes:

+You can also rename it:

+    sudo docker rename xxxx csa

 ## Task CSV Format
 ### First line: column specification (mandatory)
 The first line of the CSV should be (column_name) or (column_name=column_type), where: